 Please check with your institution to verify if the course(s) will apply toward your degree.

+High school students can get an early start on a college degree!
 As a high school student, you may enroll in the lower-division credit courses (i.e., 100 and 200 level).
-By taking college-level courses during high school or the summer after graduating, you can get a head start on your college education.

 Dual Credit in North Dakota